Sjsantoshi/AppiumFramework/README.md

 Has a ToroBaseClass which has all the DesiredCapabiltiies of Android app

-Has a ToroAndroidApp class which has a main class
+Has a ToroAndroidApp class which has a main method and runs the application